molnard/wasabipres2019/README.md

 ## Coffee Shop

 So there we are in the coffee shop and we are paying with bitcoin as a result we get back our drink.
-Meanwhile you are drinking your coffee which is tasty and hot as it meant to be, let's have a conversation about what happened in the point of privacy view during the transaction.
+Meanwhile we are drinking our coffee which is tasty and hot as it meant to be, let's have a conversation about what happened in the point of privacy / security view during the transaction.

 # Customer service
 If you are buying/selling with bitcoin you are exposing your identity which could be connected to your wallet.
 If you are doing it "offline" you are exposing your identity to the cashier.